maxi-stein/maxi-stein/README.md

 Hi!
 I am Maximiliano Stein and welcome to my repository.
-I am a 26yo student of Informatics at INSPT (UTN).
+I am a 27yo Computer Science student at INSPT (UTN).
-There, i first started coding with C and getting to know about essential concepts such as Variables, Loops, Pointers, Functions, Arrays, Strings, Structs and File Management.

-I’m very found of Automatization, IA and Data Science.
-However since i am very new to Coding, i know there plenty of concepts to explore and discover!
-I’m also currently learning Python alongside with Git & GitHub.
+I first started coding with C and became familiar with essential programming concepts.
+I'm currently Studying Object Oriented Programming in Java.

-If you want to reach me, these are my credentials:
+If you want to reach me, feel free to contact me.
+My credentials are:

 linkedin: https://www.linkedin.com/in/maximiliano-stein-6b478a11b/
 mail: maxi_stein23@hotmail.com